RafaelMarquesRodrigues/Project-4/README.md

  * *update stock*

               Updates the quantity of an existing product on the store.

- * *show stock*<br>
+ * *show stock*
+ *
               Shows all the products at stock at the store.

   * *show out of stock*<br>
     Shows all the products out of stock at the store.
   * *show all*<br>